- AustraliaNorth AmericaWorld

 Trends such as distributed work and the proliferation of internet of things devices will only further drive this demand.

 With that said, it's best to exercise a degree of restraint where Starlink is concerned.
-Although the company will very likely be a sound investment once it goes public, there is currently a great deal of exaggerated hype and speculation surrounding it.
+Although the company will very likely be a sound investment once it or SpaceX goes public, there is currently a great deal of exaggerated hype and speculation surrounding it.
 Anyone who chooses to add Starlink shares to their portfolio if the company does go public should first ensure they understand what to expect — something they cannot do by listening to hype alone.

 This is an updated version of an article first published by the Investing News Network in 2023.